epochpic/sdf-xarray/docs/key_functionality.rst

 Loading sparse data
 ~~~~~~~~~~~~~~~~~~~

+When dealing with sparse data (where different variables are saved at different,
+non-overlapping time steps) you can optimize memory usage by loading the data with
+`sdf_xarray.open_mfdataset` using the parameter ``separate_times=True``.
+This
-Alternatively, we can create a separate time dimensions for each ``output``
+approach creates a distinct time dimension for each output block, avoiding the
-block using `sdf_xarray.open_mfdataset` with ``separate_times=True``.
-This is
-better for memory consumption, at the cost of perhaps slightly less friendly
+need for a single, large time dimension that would be filled with nan values.
+This
+significantly reduces memory consumption, though it requires more deliberate handling
-comparisons between variables on different time coordinates.
+if you need to compare variables that exist on these different time coordinates.

 .. jupyter-execute::